taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - The Essence of Software Engineering by Volker Gruhn and Rüdiger Striemer
 - Become an Effective Software Engineering Manager: How to Be the Leader Your Development Team Needs by Dr. Stanier, James

+### Software Requirements

+- Software Requirements: Practical Techniques for Gathering and Managing Requirements Throughout the Product Development Cycle
+(3rd, 2021) by Karl Wiegers
+- User Story Mapping: Discover the Whole Story, Build the Right Product by Jeff Patton, Peter Economy
+- User Stories Applied: For Agile Software Development by Mike Cohn, Kent Beck
+- Mastering the Requirements Process: Getting Requirements Right by Suzanne Robertson, James Robertson

+### Estimating and Planning

+- Agile Estimating and Planning by Mike Cohn
+- Software Estimation: Demystifying the Black Art by Steve McConnell

 ### Software Development

 - **The Phoenix Project: A Novel About IT, DevOps, and Helping Your Business Win** by Gene Kim, Kevin Behr, George Spafford